dhis2/dhis2-core/README.md

 Issues can be reported and browsed in [JIRA](https://jira.dhis2.org).

-For documentation please visit the [documentation portal](https://docs.dhis2.org/).
+For documentation visit the [documentation portal](https://docs.dhis2.org/).

 You can download pre-built WAR files from the [continuous integration server](https://ci.dhis2.org/).